 Now consider this.
 When water washes across a landscape, it takes soil with it, causing erosion.
 When we work hard to feed our gardens, heavy rainfall can wash nutrients downhill.

 Swales will serve to catch these nutrients.
-As the water washes downhill, it collects in the basin, slows down and spreads along the hillside.
-The nutrients falls out of suspension of the water as it slows down and settles.
+As the water washes downhill, it collects in the basin, slows down, and spreads along the hillside.
+The nutrients fall out of suspension of the water as it slows down and settles.
 This makes swales areas of highly concentrated nutrients.

 By planting on the mound side of the swale, we can grow pretty much anything that enjoys loose, well-drained, nutrient-rich soil – like fruit trees, berry bushes, herbs, and flowers.
 In the basin, we can plant wet-footed and water-loving plants like reeds, lemongrass, and comfrey.

 A little tip – swales are a great place for integrated pest management zones.
-Plant perennials that draw insects away from you home and veggie patches in these areas.
+Plant perennials that draw insects away from your home and veggie patches in these areas.